 A pilgrimage from Dunbar to Glasgow to reflect on the climate and ecological crisis in anticipation of COP26.

-Participating organisations include Deep Time Walk Project, Interfaith Edinburgh, Glasgow and Scotland, John Muir’s Birthplace, North Light Arts, Scottish Dance Theatre, and more.
+Participating organisations include North Light Arts, Deep Time Walk Project, Interfaith Edinburgh, Glasgow and Scotland, John Muir’s Birthplace, Scottish Dance Theatre, Extinction Rebellion Scotland, and more.

 ‘All sites of pilgrimage have this in common: they are believed to be places where miracles once happened, still happen, and may happen again.’